CIA Officer: Career Guide

 Answer: CIA agents typically work full time and are often required to work overtime, including evenings and weekends.

-- Association of Former Intelligence Officers – Representing Service and Interest in the US Intelligence Community.
+- Association of Former Intelligence Officers: An organization representing service and interest in the US Intelligence Community.